-A slender species, but usually more than 0.5mm in width, with eyes comprising a row of ocelli with a few displaced above (an equilateral triangular patch in its frequent associate Nemasoma varicorne).
-It may aslo be confused with the other eyed, but uncommon, Blanuilids Nopoiulus kochii and Choneiulus palmatus.
+Blaniulid millipedes are conspicuously long and slender.
+This species is usually more than 0.5 mm in width, with eyes comprising a row of ocelli with a few displaced above (an equilateral triangular patch in its frequent associate Nemasoma varicorne).
+It may also be confused with the other eyed, but uncommon, Blanuilids Nopoiulus kochii and Choneiulus palmatus.